Fraud Blocker

 By Quinn & Dworakowski, LLP | Aug 18, 2023

 Divorce is known to be financially draining, in addition to the many other stressors involved in the proceedings.
 When a couple is divorcing and one spouse owns a business, this can add financial complications.
 The spouse who owns the business may worry that their spouse will take a large portion of the business.
 The spouse who does not own the business may worry that they will be left with nothing to ensure their financial stability without proceeds or assets from a business.
-This is particularly true if that spouse gave up educational and career opportunities to benefit the marriage and their spouse’s efforts in the business.
+This is particularly true if that spouse gives up educational and career opportunities to benefit the marriage and their spouse’s efforts in the business.

 Whether you are entitled to a portion of your spouse’s business largely depends on the categorization of the company as separate or marital property.
 If you are involved in a divorce where your spouse owns a business, you have to protect your financial interests.
 By working with an Asset Division Attorney in Orange County, CA, for your divorce, you can protect yourself during separation.